MaeBee/WereWatch/README.md

 * Best time tracking

 Comes with a / command, /ww, to manage debugging aspects of the addon:
-* "/ww show" force-shows the UI element to allow positioning
-* "/ww hide" force-hides it again
 * "/ww start" force-starts the clock
 * "/ww stop" force-stops the clock, with chat notification
 * "/ww pos" outputs the current position of the UI element to chat